kpedro88/CondorProduction/README.md

 The option `-X` will resubmit the jobs (just like `-s`), except that it will tell the job to get its input file from a specific site based on the list of sites where that file is located and some user preferences.
 Therefore, the options `-X` and `-s` are exclusive, as are the options `-X` and `-k`.
 The options `-C`, `-D`, `-K`, `-L`, `-U`, and `-V` are only applicable when using the option `-X`.
 There are two ways in which the program can find the appropriate input file(s) for the job:
-1. specify an HTCondor ClassAd name, where the ClassAd contains a comma separated list of files (`-C`).
+1. specify an HTCondor ClassAd name, where the ClassAd contains a comma-separated list of files (`-C`).
-2. specify the location of a set of log files and a key with which to parse the logs files (`-L`/`-K`).
-It is expected that the log will contain a single line with a comma separated list of files.
+2. specify the location of a set of log files and a key with which to parse the log files (`-L`/`-K`).
+It is expected that the log will contain a single line with a comma-separated list of files.

-This is similar in spirit to using the `-x` option, except in that case all of the resubmitted jobs will try to access the input files from a user specified location.
-In this case, the user doesn't specify a particular location, but a set of loose preferences (more on that in a moment).
-If both the `-X` and `-x` options are specified, then the jobs will preferentially read their input from the site found using the automated mechanism.
-However, if no suitable site can be found, then the job will be resubmitted using the xrootd redirector (or site name) specified by the `-x` option.
+The `-x` and `-X` options are similar.
+If just the `-x` option is used, all of the resubmitted jobs will try to access the input files from a user-specified location.
+If just the `-X` option is used, the user doesn't specify a particular location, but a set of loose preferences (see below).
+If both the `-X` and `-x` options are used, then the jobs will preferentially read their input from the site found automatically, with the redirector or site name given by `-x` as a fallback if no suitable site is found.

 When using the `-X` option, a user may indicate a preference for specific sites in two ways:
 1. The user can broadly prefer sites located in the United States using the `-U` option
-2. The user can specify a list of preferred sites using the `.prodconfig` file (see [Configuration](#configuration))
+2. The user can specify a list of preferred sites using the attribute `preferredsites` in the `.prodconfig` file (see [Configuration](#configuration))

 Limitation: the `-X` option relies upon [dasgoclient](https://github.com/dmwm/dasgoclient) for finding the site information for a given file.
 It is therefore limited by the accuracy of [DAS](https://cmsweb.cern.ch/das/) and only works for centrally produced/tracked [CMS](https://cms.cern/) input files.